 In the study conducted by Sudirman, A, & Gemilang, A. (2020), as mentioned, students generate learning opportunities to carry out engagement, collaboration, and responses to skills and knowledge.
 Furthermore, this learning opportunities were transferred into their work.
-Indeed, universities serve numerous important functions and among these were in and community research. education. engagement (Mahon, K. Hannu L. T. Heikkinen & Huttunen, R., 2019), hence, graduate students with advanced learning can meaningfully translate this to their field.
+Indeed, universities serve numerous important functions and among these were in research, education, and community engagement (Mahon, K. Hannu L. T. Heikkinen & Huttunen, R., 2019), hence, graduate students with advanced learning can meaningfully translate this to their field.